Does It Snow in Nevada? Another Side of The Land of Endless Summer

 Share Post :

 Hey there, lovely readers!
 It’s Mirjana.
-I’ve recently relocated to the charming town of Primm, Nevada as you know from previous posts.
-Now, when you think of Nevada, you might envision scorching deserts and endless summer vibes, right?
+As you know, I’ve relocated to the charming town of Primm, Nevada as you know from previous posts.

 Well, hold onto your sun hats, because there’s a delightful surprise waiting for you here: snow!

 Yes, you heard me right.
 Nevada isn’t just about cacti and heatwaves.
-Every year, this state gets a dusting of the white stuff—about 22 inches of it, to be precise.
+Every year, this state gets a dusting of the white stuff, about 22 inches of it, to be precise.
 Now, that might not sound like much compared to some frostier regions, but hey, it’s enough to make snow angels and build mini snowmen!

 But wait, let me spill the snowy beans: Incline Village, nestled among the majestic Sierra Nevada mountains, takes the cake.
 Brace yourselves, snow enthusiasts, because they average an impressive 96.1 inches of snow annually.
-That’s right, folks—winter wonderland vibes in the heart of the desert!
+That’s right, folks, winter wonderland vibes in the heart of the desert!

 Now, here’s a fun tidbit: The name “Nevada” itself has a frosty origin.
-It’s derived from the Spanish word “nieve,” which means—you guessed it—“snow-capped.”
+It’s derived from the Spanish word “nieve,” which means, you guessed it, “snow-capped.”
 So, every time you say “Nevada,” you’re practically whispering “snow” in Spanish.
 How cool is that?

-The Varied Climates
+The Varied Climates of Nevada

 Snowfall Hotspots